 Marcel van Duijneveldt (Netherlands, 1970) came to Curaçao in 2001.
-He did his training at the Art academy in Leeuwarden, the Netherlands.
+He did his training at the Art Academy in Leeuwarden, the Netherlands.
 In 2000 he visited Curaçao for the first time.
-This trip had a profound impact on him and prompted his move to the Caribbean.
-Since 2003 he divides his time between teaching at high school Radulphus College and working in his art studio.
+This trip profoundly impacted him and prompted his move to the Caribbean.
+Since 2003 he has divided his time between teaching at Radulphus College and working in his art studio.

 Van Duijneveldt is a surrealist who applies different disciplines in his artistic work: painting, drawing, collage, assembly and sculpting.
-Initially his paintings were realistic but over time more and more abstract elements appeared.
+Initially, his paintings were realistic, but over time, more abstract elements appeared.
 His most recent paintings are a balanced combination of abstraction and realism.
-His assemblies on the other hand, like the delicate sculpture series of goats ‘the Hybrids’, are highly figurative.
+On the other hand, his assemblies, like the delicate sculpture series of goats, ‘the Hybrids’, are highly figurative.

 The oil refinery in Curaçao is another source of inspiration for him and appears in many of his paintings and black-and-white drawings.
 These artworks are his caustic comment on the local chemical industry because of the heavy pollution and damage it causes to his beloved nature and public health in general.

 In 2006 Rotary Club Willemstad organized a successful fundraising of life-size polyester goats called ‘Arte Bèbè’, in 2009, followed by ‘Baby Bèbè’.
 For the project in 2009, 150 miniature polyester goats were given to a selection of schools and visual artists to be painted and transformed into unique art pieces for a following auction edition.
 After the event, Van Duijneveldt encountered a put-aside box filled with broken and discarded polyester goats.
 These he transformed into the series ‘Hybrids’, delicately reconstructed goats representing mythological and fantasy creatures.